zaman13/Brownian-dynamics-in-a-time-varying-force-field/README.md

 A large optical spot and a strong gradient force model is used here for illustration purposes.
 It is possible to simulate optical tweezers with arbitrary spot size and traping potential depth.

+## Acknowledgement
+This work is partially supported by the National Institute of Health (NIH) Grant R01GM138716.

 ## References